-- Continue as planned the assessment demonstrates that the policy shows no potential for discrimination.
-The reasons for this conclusion and the information used would be documented. - Continuing as planned with mitigations -There may be other factors (such as other policy aims or financial constraints) which make it reasonable to decide to adopt the policy despite its adverse equality impact.
+Continue as planned - the assessment demonstrates that the policy shows no potential for discrimination.
+The reasons for this conclusion and the information used would be documented.

+- Continuing as planned with mitigations -There may be other factors (such as other policy aims or financial constraints) which make it reasonable to decide to adopt the policy despite its adverse equality impact.
 This option can be used where the policy does not unlawfully discriminate, or where any potential discrimination is indirect and can be objectively justified.
 It may involve taking steps to mitigate adverse impacts.
 It is important that the reasons for the decision and the evidence that supported these reasons are documented. - Change This involves making changes to the policy or project to address the findings in the analysis.
 This may be to make a significant change or a small change to all or part of the policy.
 Documenting these changes helps show how the policy has been designed based on the equality analysis.
 This may be to introduce or change measures designed to increase equality.
 It is lawful under the Act to treat people differently in some circumstances or adopting proportionate positive action measures that benefit people sharing protected characteristics.
 Document the reasons for any changes proposed and the information used to make this recommendation. - Stop If analysis of the policy shows a high probability of unavoidable discrimination which (where the law allows it) cannot be objectively justified and changes cannot be made then the policy/project should be stopped.
 This outcome is normally only likely at the early stages of policy or project development.

-8. Monitor and review
+9. Monitor and review

+It is important to monitor the effects of the policy on protected groups because this will identify if the policy has the impact anticipated and that the mitigating actions taken have been effective.
 Equality analysis is an ongoing process that does not end once the policy has been agreed or implemented.
 For example, the actual effect of a policy may only be known once it has been introduced or demographics of staff and students may change and lead to different needs.
 It is therefore recommended that the equality analysis is reviewed; this could be before or at the same time as the standard policy review date.
 A review should take account of the experiences of implementing the policy and highlight any further impact identified (both positive and negative).
 Where a negative impact is identified, action should be taken to mitigate the impact or objective justification given.